JeffersonLab/resize/README.md

 **Note for JLab On-Site Users**: Jefferson Lab has an intercepting [proxy](https://gist.github.com/slominskir/92c25a033db93a90184a5994e71d0b78)

 ## Release
-1. Bump the release date and version number in build.gradle and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
+1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. Create a new release on the GitHub Releases page corresponding to the same version in the build.gradle.
-The release should enumerate changes and link issues.
-A war artifact can be attached to the release to facilitate easy install by users.
-3. Build and publish a new Docker image [from the GitHub tag](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c#8-build-an-image-based-of-github-tag).
-GitHub is configured to do this automatically on git push of semver tag (typically part of GitHub release) or the [Publish to DockerHub](https://github.com/JeffersonLab/resize/actions/workflows/docker-publish.yml) action can be manually triggered after selecting a tag.
-4. Bump and commit quick start [image version](https://github.com/JeffersonLab/resize/blob/main/docker-compose.override.yml)
+2. The [CD](https://github.com/JeffersonLab/resize/blob/main/.github/workflows/cd.yaml) GitHub Action should run automatically invoking:
+    - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yaml) GitHub Action to tag the source and create release notes summarizing any pull requests.
+Edit the release notes to add any missing details.
+A war file artifact is attached to the release.

 ## Deploy
 At JLab this app is found internally at [wildfly6.acc.jlab.org/resize](https://wildfly6.acc.jlab.org/resize) and at [wildflytest6.acc.jlab.org/resize](https://wildflytest6.acc.jlab.org/resize).
 The `ace.jlab.org` and `acctest.acc.jlab.org` proxy servers do not proxy this internal only service.
 A [deploy script](https://github.com/JeffersonLab/wildfly/blob/main/scripts/deploy.sh) is provided to automate wget and deploy.
 Example: